maelishere/Labyrinth/README.md

 ### Network Scenes

 Each scene must have a gameobject with the World component attached (also with their build index).
-The Server must have either have all possible scenes opened or for performance ensure that every scene any client has loaded or is about to load is loaded before all clients.
+The Server must have either have all possible scenes opened or for performance ensure that every scene any client has loaded or is about to load is always loaded before all clients.
 When a scene is loaded on a client it sends a message to the server which in turns sends back all the entities within that scene

 The usually process in level streaming is to have one main scene which will remain loaded for the duration of the game; in your this main scene you would include a gameobject with a World and Central component.
 Central script indicates the scene that will not be unloaded until you disconnect.

 ### Creating Entities

 Create a prefab with an Entity component, then save it in a resources folder.
-After, create a registry asset in the root of any resources folder, then add the path to all entities that can be spawn over the network.
+After, create a registry asset in the root of any resources folder, then add the paths to all entities that can be spawn over the network.
 The registry is intialized in the background on load

 To Instantiate, frist you need to find a World component of the scene you want the entity to be in.
-After you call World.Anchor(), this ensures new enitites belong to this scene.
+After you call World.Anchor(), this ensures all newly locally instantiated enitites belong to this scene.
 Then use the regular unity Instantiate, the entity script does the rest.
 Alternatively you can call World.Instantiate()

 ### Network Behaviour Scripts